-One of our subsidiaries has been identified as one of more than 200 potentially responsible parties (PRP's) with respect to the clean up of an electric transformer resale and reconditioning facility, known as the Ward Transformer Site, located in Raleigh, North Carolina.
+One of our subsidiaries has been identified as one of more than 200 potentially responsible parties (PRPs) with respect to the clean up of an electric transformer resale and reconditioning facility, known as the Ward Transformer Site, located in Raleigh, North Carolina.
 The facility built, repaired, sold and reconditioned electric transformers from approximately 1964 to 2005.
 We did not own or operate the facility but a subsidiary that we acquired in July, 1999 is believed to have sent transformers to the facility during the 1990's.
 During the course of its operation, the facility was contaminated by Polychlorinated Biphenyls (PCBs), which also have been found to have migrated off the site.

-Four PRP's have commenced clean up of on site contaminated soils under an Emergency Removal Action pursuant to a settlement agreement and Administrative Order on Consent entered into between the four PRP's and the EPA in September 2005.
+Four PRPs have commenced clean up of on site contaminated soils under an Emergency Removal Action pursuant to a settlement agreement and Administrative Order on Consent entered into between the four PRPs and the EPA in September 2005.
 We are not a party to that settlement agreement or Order on Consent.
 The clean up of on site contaminated soils is presently estimated to cost approximately \$55.0 million.
-These four PRP's have initiated litigation against some of the other PRP's to contribute to the cost of the clean up and have threatened to include more as defendants.
-We are not a defendant in that lawsuit, but anticipate being named.
-In addition to the on site clean up, the EPA has selected approximately 50 PRP's to which it sent a Special Notice Letter in late 2008 to organize the clean up of soils off site and address contamination of groundwater and other miscellaneous off site issues.
+In April 2009, two of these PRPs, Carolina Power and Light Company and Consolidation Coal Company, filed suit against us and most of the other PRPs in the U.S. District Court for the Eastern District of North Carolina (Western Division) to contribute to the cost of the clean up.
+In addition to the on site clean up, the EPA has selected approximately 50 PRPs to which it sent a Special Notice Letter in late 2008 to organize the clean up of soils off site and address contamination of groundwater and other miscellaneous off site issues.
 We were not a recipient of that letter.
 A group has been formed among the letter recipients to facilitate communication with the EPA and coordination of the remaining clean up.

-Based on our investigation to date, there is evidence to support a defense that our subsidiary contributed no PCB contamination to the site.
+Based on our investigation to date, there is evidence to support our defense that the subsidiary contributed no PCB contamination to the site.
 In addition, we have tendered a demand for indemnification to former owners of our subsidiary that may have transacted business with the facility and are exploring the existence and applicability of insurance policies that would mitigate potential exposure.
-As of March 31, 2009, we have not recorded a reserve for this matter as we believe the likelihood of our responsibility for damages is not probable and a potential range of exposure is not estimable.
+As of June 30, 2009, we have not recorded a reserve for this matter as we believe the likelihood of our responsibility for damages is not probable and a potential range of exposure is not estimable.